About the Journal

 The Costa Rican Journal of Psychology is a publication open to different historical and contemporary traditions of psychological thought, while welcoming the most diverse theoretical, methodological and instrumentals in the different areas of knowledge and disciplinary work, both nationally and internationally.

 It is dedicated to publishing original and unpublished works and covers both basic research and applied research and experimental development.
 Its purpose is to provide an intellectual and academic platform for the scientific community that is harmonious with international standards in research and scientific publication.
 Thus, the journal aims to publish content, information and highly accurate, precise, reliable and verifiable developments.
-Is published biannually (two issues per year: the first issue corresponds from January to June, the second from July to December) in print and online.
+Is published in continuous publication organized by two issues per year (the first issue corresponds from January to June, the second from July to December).

 All research and studies published in the Journal of Psychology Costarricense are governed by international standards of ethics in research and go through the process of review of double-blind.